w-okada/flect-chime-sdk-demo/README.md

 ```

 ### (4) install docker (optional)
-If you want to use HMM (Headless Meeting Manager), you should install docker.
+If you want to build HMM (Headless Meeting Manager), you should install docker.
 HMM run on AWS Fargate which needs docker image.
 In building process, this docker image is created.

 see [docker offical page](https://docs.docker.com/engine/install/)

 You can disable HMM, in backend config mentioned later.

 ## Build backend
 ### (1) define stack name